-Where are our customers?
-This is one of the questions businesses keep asking because when they know the answer, it is easier to plan out strategic and tactical operations — e.g., reaching out to target audiences, setting up offices and stores, promoting new products, and gaining momentum.
+How to geolocate the IP address of our customers?
+This is one of the questions businesses are repetitively asking because when they know the answer, it becomes easier to plan out strategic and tactical operations successfully — e.g., reaching out to target audiences, setting up offices and stores, promoting new products, and gaining momentum.

 Location is also a crucial element of interacting with clients, and it should not only be taken into consideration by brick-and-mortar organizations but also by online stores whose buyers are scattered all over the Web.

-So how can businesses get their hands on such critical information?
-That’s simple: They can leverage the power behind the IP addresses of their customers with IP geolocation, a technology that enables organizations to obtain location-based data quickly and, as a result, find out where their consumers are.
+So how can businesses put their hands on such critical information?
+That’s simple: They can geolocate IP addresses of their customers with an IP geolocation database, a resource that enables organizations to obtain location-based data quickly and, as a result, get to know where their consumers are.

-In this whitepaper, let’s see how employing IP Geolocation API can benefit companies and what its most prominent use cases across industries are.Read more
+In this whitepaper, let’s find out how employing IP Geolocation can benefit companies and what are its most prominent use cases across industries.Continue reading

 The Web is a tangle of information.
 Data is everywhere and finding reliable sources can be a challenge in the era of fake news.
-Websites, as a prime example, can be informative or misleading.
-You may get your hands on something useful or be deceived – and learning more about domain owners and assessing whether they’re trustworthy is notoriously hard.
+Websites, as a prime example, can be informative, misleading, or even dangerous.

-This is where the powers of WHOIS databases come in, whose applications are multiple — ranging from cybersecurity to marketing research to criminal investigation.
+This is where the powers of WHOIS database download services come in, whose applications are multiple — ranging from cybersecurity to marketing research to criminal investigation to ensuring a top position in search engine results.
 How so?
 This white paper considers a variety of use cases.Continue reading